yrmvgh/yiufcrawl/README.md

     * The spell list command has been moved from 'I' to 's'.
     * Wands automatically stack in inventory, possibly exceeding max capacity.

+* Monsters can't use stairs
+    * eliminates ability of player to pull apart groups of monsters into bite size pieces.

 * Damage numbers are shown
     * yeah I know it adds some details that the original designers want to avoid.
 But really, how many crawl players aren't seriously hard core RPGers anyway?
 I personally find it a bit less tedious to try out different attack strategies when I can see the numbers, instead of trying to guess from vague